 You may already know some of your first car costs, such as not only the car itself, fuel and insurance but it’s easy to overlook some other key expenses.
 Our complete guide will help you to understand how to budget for your first car and evade any unpleasant surprises.

-According to data from MoneySuperMarket which is accurate as of January 2021, car insurance costs 17-24-year-olds an average of £1,977 for vehicles fitted without telematic devices.
-Without a doubt, car insurance will be one of the biggest costs that young and new drivers have to factor into their decision making when shopping around for their first car.
+According to data from MoneySuperMarket, which is accurate as of January 2021, car insurance costs 17-24-year-olds an average of £1,977 for vehicles fitted without telematic devices.
+Without a doubt, car insurance will be one of the highest costs that young and new drivers have to factor into their decision making when shopping around for their first car.

 One of the key factors which determine the price of car insurance is age and experience.
-Insurance works by calculating the possibility of risk – therefore, new and inexperienced drivers are simply a bigger risk.
-This is because statistics show that there’s an increased probability that a fairly new driver could be involved in an accident, due to the lack of experience or poor standards of driving.
+Insurance works by calculating the possibility of risk – therefore, new and inexperienced drivers are simply a more significant risk.
+Statistics show an increased probability that a reasonably new driver could be involved in an accident due to a lack of experience or poor driving standards.

-The insurance company will likely insist that you have a telematics/black box device installed in the vehicle so it can record your driving behaviour, including how fast you drive, how fast you brake, and the distance you drive.
-However, this is a good way to lower the expensive premiums for young drivers and insurers will reward young drivers for driving sensibly.
+The insurance company will likely insist that you have a telematics/black box device installed in the vehicle so it can record your driving behaviour, including how fast you drive, how quickly you brake, and the distance you go.
+However, this is an excellent way to lower the expensive premiums for young drivers, and insurers will reward young drivers for driving sensibly.

-Other ways to include reducing your annual insurance premium is to increase the voluntary excess payment, which is the amount of money you have to pay in the event of making a claim.
-By doing this it shows insurance providers that you’re less likely to make a false claim as you’d be adversely impacted by paying the higher excess amount.
+Another way to include reducing your annual insurance premium is to increase the voluntary excess payment, which is the amount of money you have to pay when making a claim.
+Doing this shows insurance providers that you’re less likely to make a false claim as you’d be adversely impacted by paying the higher excess amount.

-By adding an experienced driver onto your insurance policy it will demonstrate to the insurer that it won’t be just you using the vehicle and the premium should be decreased.
+Adding an experienced driver onto your insurance policy will demonstrate to the insurer that it won’t be just you using the vehicle, and the premium should decrease.

-It is also important to consider which insurance group the car will fall into.
-There are a total of 50 insurance groups, with 1 being the lowest (and cheapest) and 50 being the highest.
+It is also essential to consider which insurance group the car falls into.
+There are 50 insurance groups in total, with one being the lowest (and cheapest) and fifty highest.
 You will want to try and find a vehicle that falls into one of the lower insurance groups to try and keep your insurance premium as low as possible.

 You can check which insurance group is allocated to a vehicle by using the following tool provided by Thatcham Research.

-Finally, don’t forget to shop around for car insurance quotes and use comparison sites such as GoCompare.com, Confused.com, or USwitch.
+Finally, don’t forget to shop around for car insurance quotes and use comparison sites such as GoCompare.com or Confused.com.
 You enter the relevant details into a comparison site and it will retrieve quotes from multiple insurance providers associated with the comparison site.
 However, not all insurance providers are on comparison sites, such as Direct Line.

 When comparing quotes it’s important to know that the cheapest deals don’t always necessarily represent the best value for money.
 You should always check and compare the terms of each policy as some will differ in the extent of cover.